-- 14. Now you can see that the F2 channel does not carry a correct signal (the cable was broken).
+- 13. Now you can see that the F2 channel does not carry a correct signal (the cable was broken).
 Right click on the channel label and select Interpolate this channel from the popup menu.
 Press the EdF button to adjust filters to the blink frequency band: Low Cutoff filter of 1 Hz, 6 dB/Octave, forward and High Cutoff filter of 10 Hz, 12 dB/Octave, zero-phase shift.
 Go to 00:01:30.
 You will see some clear blinks.
 Left Click on the Fp1 label to select this channel and highlight data contaminated with one of the blinks.
 Press the SAV button again.
 All the settings should be used as previously, except for Channel selection, where Selected should now be checked.
 Note that the second buffer will be used and that for single channel based searching the default threshold is 85.00%.
-Press OK to start searching. - 15.
+Press OK to start searching. - 14.
 After the search is finished average buffers with averaged BCG and blink are shown on the left side of the screen.
 Right click on the first displayed buffer indicated with red color and select whole segment.
 The whole buffer will be highlighted.
 Right click again on the highlighted area and select Define Artifact Topography.

 - In the displayed Artifact Correction dialog box check the Blink checkbox, leave No of topographies at 1, and press OK.
-Data can be now considered artifact free. - 17.
+Data can be now considered artifact free. - 16.
 Press the ERP button, select EEGfMRI_rest_auditorysim.PDG file and press OK.
 Switch to the Artifact tab and press Start Scan.
 The threshold values may be left at default values.

-- 18. Switch to the Average tab and press Average.
-Press the Yes button on the display dialog to turn off the artifact correction during averaging process.
-We will perform artifact correction in the next step. - 19.
-Save the result of averaging using the file name
+- 17. Switch to the Average tab and press Average.
+To perform averaging without artifact correction and load artifact topographies afterwards select first option and press the Yes button on the display dialog to turn off the artifact correction during averaging process.
+We will perform artifact correction in the next step. - Save the result of averaging using the file name

 EEGfMRI_rest_auditorysim_av2.fsg.
 Press OK on the displayed dialog.